cocos/cocos-docs/en/editor/terrain/index.md

 ## Configuring Terrain Properties

 Select the terrain object in the **Hierarchy** panel.
-Drag and drop the terrain asset from the **Assets** panel in the `Asset` property of the terrain component (`cc.Terrain`,) or click the arrow button behind the `Asset` property and select the terrain asset from the drop-down menu.
+Drag and drop the terrain asset from the **Assets** panel in the `Asset` property of the terrain component (`cc.Terrain`) or click the arrow button behind the `Asset` property and select the terrain asset from the drop-down menu.

 The terrain component includes properties as follows: